Delta-OS/delta-install-cli/README.md

 # Delta-Install CLI

-Delta-Install CLI is our command-line tool to install Delta OS GNU/Linux and to customize it with our choices or even your choices !
+Delta-Install CLI is our command-line tool to install Delta OS GNU/Linux and to customize it with your choices !

 ## Installation